Fort Charles – Kingston, Jamaica

 Where It’s Located

-Fort Charles is located in Port Royal at the end of the Palisadoes peninsula, about 25–30 minutes from the Kingston cruise port.
+Fort Charles is located in Port Royal, at the end of the Palisadoes peninsula, about 25–30 minutes from the Kingston cruise port.
+Its waterfront setting offers sweeping views of Kingston Harbour and easy access to nearby historic sites.

 Why It’s Worth Visiting